timurrrr/ft86/can_bus/gen2.md

 ### CAN ID 0x13A (314)

-Available on C_CAN, which can be found at the power steering unit.
-This channel is not available on B_CAN which connects to the ASC unit.
+*This channel is not available on the B_CAN which connects to the ASC unit.*

 Channel name | Equation | Notes
 ------------ | -------- | -----